-16.2.
+17.2.
 Role of Chaperones

-- 16.2.i.
+17.2.1.
 National Youth Ballet ensures that at least the appropriate number of Local Authority approved chaperones are engaged to care for the children with specific regard to their gender and age, and ensure all children are supervised at all times.
 NYB adheres to the NSPCC guidelines for Good Practice ratios of adults to children.
-National Youth Ballet provides details of the appointed chaperones. - 16.2.ii.
-National Youth Ballet agrees to any authorised officer of the Local Authority having
+National Youth Ballet provides details of the appointed chaperones.

-- unrestricted access whilst any dress or technical rehearsal or performance is taking place. - 16.2.iii.
-National Youth Ballet provides a written Safeguarding and Child Protection Policy to the Local Authority. - 16.2.iv.
-National Youth Ballet submits a Child Details form signed by a parent / carer. - 16.2.v.
-National Youth Ballet ensures a list of emergency contact details in respect of each child is held. - 16.2.vi.
-National Youth Ballet ensures signing in and out sheets and daily record sheets for each performance. - 16.2.vii.
+- 17.2.2.
+National Youth Ballet agrees to any authorised officer of the Local Authority having unrestricted access whilst any dress or technical rehearsal or performance is taking place. - 17.2.3.
+National Youth Ballet provides a written Safeguarding and Child Protection Policy to the Local Authority. - 17.2.4.
+National Youth Ballet submits a Child Details form signed by a parent / carer. - 17.2.5.
+National Youth Ballet ensures a list of emergency contact details in respect of each child is held. - 17.2.6.
+National Youth Ballet ensures signing in and out sheets and daily record sheets for each performance. - 17.2.7.
 National Youth Ballet ensures that any third party practitioner is chaperoned, and that consent is gained from the parent / carer.